-What To Expect: Holding quality of borrower, the risk of default should be benign to a rising interest rate environment.
-Delinquency and charge offs are more strongly influenced by underlying macroeconomic conditions, such a recession and unemployment³.
-An increase in borrowing cost shouldn’t motivate a borrower to default in their loan.
+What To Expect: Holding quality of the borrower, the risk of default should be benign to a rising interest rate environment.
+Delinquency and charge offs are more strongly influenced by underlying macroeconomic conditions, such a recession, and unemployment³.
+An increase in borrowing costs shouldn’t motivate a borrower to default on their loan.

 - Market Risk: What is the sensitivity of the instrument in response to an upward shift in the short end of the yield curve?

 - Reinvestment Risk: What is your strategy to manage the difference in loan re-pricing across platforms and loan sectors?